sanity-io/sanity/packages/@sanity/data-aspects/README.md

 This is alpha software.
 Nothing should be expected to work.

 ## TODO
-- In sanity/form-builder, ensure that the implemented role `role:@sanity/base/core-types` also exposes sanity types image, imageAsset, imageVersion, geopoint.
+[x] refactor options file, as per usage
+[x] implement displayName for type
-- When gql/gradient supports limit, offset and order, make sure DataAspectsResolver rolls the query cigar correctly.
+[ ] make desk-tool filter the create/new list based on data-aspects [ ] When gql/gradient supports limit, offset and order, make sure DataAspectsResolver rolls the query cigar correctly.

 ## Usage